Mixed Eulerian numbers and Peterson Schubert calculus: Computation for mixed Eulerian numbers and left-right diagrams

 \section{Computation for mixed Eulerian numbers and left-right diagrams}

-In this section we provide a combinatorial formula for the mixed Eulerian numbers in terms of left-right diagrams.
-A notion of left-right diagrams is introduced in \cite{AHKZ} for the purpose of Peterson Schubert calculus.
+Postnikov provided in \cite{Pos} a combinatorial formula for the mixed $\Phi$-Eulerian numbers in terms of certain binary trees.
+Recently, a simple computation for the mixed Eulerian numbers was given in \cite{BST} in the context of matroids.
+In this section we explain the result of \cite{BST} reformulated in language of Peterson varieties.
+Then we provide a combinatorial formula for the mixed Eulerian numbers in terms of left-right diagrams which are introduced in \cite{AHKZ} for the purpose of Peterson Schubert calculus.
+We remark that Nadeau and Tewari introduce a $q$-deformation of mixed Eulerian numbers and give a combinatorial formula for them in \cite{NT3}.

-We begin with the definition of Peterson variety.
+We begin with the definition of Peterson variety in type $A$.
 Let $N$ be a regular nilpotent matrix of size $n$, i.e. a matrix whose Jordan form consists of exactly one Jordan block with corresponding eigenvalue equal to 0.
-The \emph{Peterson variety} $\Pet_n$ is defined to be the following subvariety of the flag variety $\Flag(\C^n)$:
+The \emph{Peterson variety} $\Pet_n$ (in type $A_{n-1}$) is defined to be the following subvariety of the flag variety $\Flag(\C^n)$: